Soul Plane: Critical reception

+Metacritic, which uses a weighted average, assigned the a score of 33 out of 100, based on 26 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.
 Stephen Holden of The New York Times says in his review: "This hectic farce, which pushes every envelope, is so broad and relentlessly raunchy that it makes a spoof like Airplane seem as demure as a vintage drawing-room comedy."
 The A.V.
 Clubs Nathan Rabin criticized the film for having stereotypical characters and humor made up of "desperate half-gags further botched by clumsy camera work and atrocious timing."

 Scott Brown of Entertainment Weekly rated the film a "C−" grade, noting the similarities to Airplane saying, "The makers of Soul Plane figured they'd simply reverse the racial polarity and pack a whole movie full of similar material — just not as funny."
 He concluded that, "If you're looking for comic insights beyond the well-documented ass differential between whites and blacks, well, golly, you ought to try another carrier."
 Wesley Morris of The Boston Globe gave the film credit for delivering a couple funny gags but was offset by "embarrassing bathroom jokes and witless raunch".
 Despite giving credit to Hart, Hughley and Snoop for their performances, Marc Savlov of The Austin Chronicle felt that the rest of the film's sophomoric gags "only serves to make the rest of the production that much more humorless in contrast."

 In late 2014, the film appeared on Empire magazine's users-voted list of "The 50 Worst Movies Ever", ranking number 47.
 Its given reason for being listed states: "This was billed as an 'urban' take on Airplane!
 That's a bad idea to begin with: like Scary Movie, parodies of a parody are on to a loser from the start.
 But with the addition of crude racial stereotyping (of all races) and a fatal lack of funny, this goes from bad to worst.
-If more voters had seen it, this would be in the top ten."
+If more voters had seen it, this would be in the top 10."